-3.5.5 On-Site Cargo Handling Equipment Source Emissions
+3.5.4 On-Site Cargo Handling Equipment Source Emissions

 It is common for industrial buildings to require the operation of exterior cargo handling equipment in the building's truck court areas.
-For this particular Project, on-site modeled operational equipment includes up to one (1) 175 horsepower (hp), natural gas-powered cargo handling equipment - port tractor operating at 4 hours a day for 365 days of the year.
+For this Project, on-site modeled operational equipment includes up to one (1) 175 horsepower (hp), natural gas-powered cargo handling equipment - port tractor operating 4 hours a day9 for 365 days of the year in the Project's truck court in the southern portion of the Project site.

-3.5.6 OPERATIONAL EMISSIONS SUMMARY
+3.5.5 OPERATIONAL EMISSIONS SUMMARY

 As previously stated, CalEEMod utilizes summer and winter EMFAC2021 emission factors in order to derive vehicle emissions associated with Project operational activities, which vary by season.
 The estimated operational-source emissions are summarized on Table 3-8.
-Detailed operation model outputs for the Project are presented in Appendix 3.2.
-As shown on Table 3-8, the Project's daily regional emissions from on-going operations will not exceed any of the thresholds of significance.
+Detailed operation model outputs for the Project are presented in Appendix 3.1.
+As shown on Table 3-8, the Project's daily regional emissions from on-going operations would not exceed the thresholds of significance for emissions of any criteria pollutant.